Real-hackbard/Password-Manager/README.md

 ```

 </br>

-The exception error is triggered in this part of the code, but it is irrelevant, as the text to be decrypted resides in a dynamic component that is discarded immediately after encryption.

 # History
 The first password manager software designed to securely store passwords was [Password Safe](https://en.wikipedia.org/wiki/Password_Safe) created by [Bruce Schneier](https://en.wikipedia.org/wiki/Bruce_Schneier), which was released as a free utility on September 5, 1997.
 Designed for Microsoft Windows 95, Password Safe used Schneier's [Blowfish algorithm](https://en.wikipedia.org/wiki/Blowfish_(cipher)) to encrypt passwords and other sensitive data.
 Although Password Safe was released as a free utility, due to [export restrictions on cryptography from the United States](https://en.wikipedia.org/wiki/Export_of_cryptography_from_the_United_States), only U.S. and Canadian citizens and permanent residents were initially allowed to download it.